phillipdavidstearns/Creative-Coding-Workshops/creative_coding_02-day1.md

 #### Scale to Fit (example PImage_02)

-If you want to maintain aspect ratio using a "scale to filt" method, the math is almost exactly the same except one operator is "flipped".
+If you want to maintain aspect ratio using a "scale to fit" method, the math is almost exactly the same except one operator is "flipped".
 Can you guess which one?

 ### Resizing the window (example PImage_03)